tambo-ai/tambo-template-vite/README.md

 </TamboProvider>
 ```

-In this example we do this in the `Layout.tsx` file, but you can do it anywhere in your app that is a client component.
+In this example we do this in the chat route (`app/routes/chat.tsx`), but you can do it anywhere in your app.

 ### Change where component responses are shown